-The heritage significance assessment provides the following statement of significance for the George S. Grimley Pavilion (1926 building and eastern single storey 1930s extension, including interiors):
+The objective of the amendment to Woollahra LEP 2014 is to recognise the heritage significance of George S. Grimley Pavilion (1926 building and eastern single storey 1930s extension, including interiors) at Woollahra Park, off O'Sullivan Road, Rose Bay and provide it with a statutory heritage protection.